mjdanielson/University-of-Oregon/Labs/Mapbox-Quick-Start/Mapbox-Quick-Start-Guide.md

 Besides a basemap, you can easily add other things to your map, including markers and popups.

-Let’s adda marker to the same longitude/latitude that we centered our map on:
+Let’s add a marker to the same longitude/latitude that we centered our map on:

 ```javascript
 var marker = new mapboxgl.Marker()